preslavmihaylov/booknotes/architecture/clean-architecture/part-5/README.md

 This is achieved by properly partitioning and isolating the different components of the system.

 ### Leaving options open
-One of the hardest parts about designing an architecture which satisfies all these conditions is that we often don't have knowledge of the use cases and/ro scale which the system has to support.
+One of the hardest parts about designing an architecture that satisfies all these conditions is that we often don't have knowledge of the use cases and/or scale which the system has to support.

 This is why it's crucial that the architecture enables the system to be easy to change.